-Absent Excused: An absence of a student from school or class for the following reasons:
+An absence of a student from school or class for the following reasons:

-- 1. Personal illness - 2.
+- Personal illness - 2.
 Illness in the family necessitating the presence of the child - 3.
 Quarantine of the home - 4.
 Death in the family - 5.
 Necessary work at the home due to absence or incapacity of parent(s) / guardian - 6.
 Observation or celebration of a bona fide religious holiday - 7.
 Out-of-state travel (up to a maximum twenty-four (24) hours per year that the student's school is open for instruction to participate in a District approved enrichment or extracurricular activity - 8.
 Such good cause as may be acceptable to the Superintendent - 9.
-Medically necessary leave for a pregnant student in accordance with Policy 5751 - 10.
 Service as a precinct officer at a primary, special or general election